Mary Anning: Fossils as a family business

 By the late 18th century, Lyme Regis had become a popular seaside resort, especially after 1792 when the outbreak of the French Revolutionary Wars made travel to the European mainland dangerous for the English gentry, and increasing numbers of wealthy and middle-class tourists were arriving there.
 Even before Anning's time, locals supplemented their income by selling what were called "curios" to visitors.
 These were fossils with colourful local names such as "snake-stones" (ammonites), "devil's fingers" (belemnites), and "verteberries" (vertebrae), to which were sometimes attributed medicinal and mystical properties.
 Fossil collecting was in vogue in the late 18th and early 19th century, at first as a pastime, but gradually transforming into a science as the importance of fossils to geology and biology was understood.
 The source of most of these fossils were the coastal cliffs around Lyme Regis, part of a geological formation known as the Blue Lias.
 This consists of alternating layers of limestone and shale, laid down as sediment on a shallow seabed early in the Jurassic period (about 210–195 million years ago).
 It is one of the richest fossil locations in Britain.
-The cliffs could be dangerously unstable, however, especially in winter when rain caused landslides.
+The cliffs could be dangerously unstable, however, especially in winter when rain weakened them, causing landslides.
 It was precisely during the winter months that collectors were drawn to the cliffs because the landslides often exposed new fossils.

 Their father, Richard, often took Anning and her brother Joseph on fossil-hunting expeditions to supplement the family's income.
 They offered their discoveries for sale to tourists on a table outside their home.
 This was a difficult time for England's poor; the French Revolutionary Wars, and the Napoleonic Wars that followed, caused food shortages.
 The price of wheat almost tripled between 1792 and 1812, but wages for the working class remained almost unchanged.
 In Dorset, the rising price of bread caused political unrest, even riots.
 At one point, Richard Anning was involved in organising a protest against food shortages.